Gadzhovski/Python_GUI_Quiz/README.md

 1. On launching the application, you will be presented with a login screen.
 2. Log in with your credentials or register if you're a new user.
 3. Choose a quiz and answer the questions.
-4. At the end of the quiz, your score will be displayed and also saved in user_score.txt.
+4. At the end of the quiz, your score will be displayed and also saved in user_score.txt

-## Credits
-Project developed by **Radoslav Gadzhovski** as part of coursework for the University of Greenwich.
+5.